 To get to these falls, you need to hike the Gargantua Trail.
 This is another spectacular hike in Lake Superior Provincial Park.

 Scenic High Falls is also known as Magpie Falls.
-Traveling from Sault Ste.
-Marie, the falls are 3 KM before Wawa on HWY 17.
+Travelling from Sault Ste.
+Marie, the falls are 3 km before Wawa on Trans Canada Hwy 17.
 Follow the road signs clearly marking the falls.
 You will be turning left onto a dirt road for approximately 4.5 km.
 Scenic High Falls is located at the end of the road.